 This is where meal prep comes in.
-By spending some time once or twice per week (or whatever works for you and your family) chopping, cooking and packaging up your meals and snacks you can slice a TON of hours off your weekly cooking schedule.
+By spending some time once or twice per week (or whatever works for you and your family) chopping, cooking, and packaging up your meals and snacks, you can slice a TON of hours off your weekly meal prep and cooking schedule.

 But you don’t have to feel overwhelmed.
-Meal prep can be made up of simple tasks like chopping ingredients and storing them in airtight containers, making a batch of healthy snacks from the 28 Day Weight Loss Challenge or cooking a double batch of your favourite healthy meal, so you can freeze some for another day.
+Meal prep can be made up of simple tasks like chopping ingredients and storing them in airtight containers, making a batch of healthy meal prep recipes from the 28 Day Weight Loss Challenge, or cooking a double batch of your favourite healthy meals ahead, so you can freeze some for another day.

 What are the benefits of meal prep?

 - No more cooking in the kitchen every single day.
 By cooking in batches (for instance, you might make a double batch of Bolognese, one to use this week and one to freeze for another family meal next week).